Categories

 Cruach Mhor Windfarm News

-The community council will be meeting next Monday in the Colintraive Village Hall.
+The community council will be meeting next Monday in the small meeting room at the back of the Glendaruel Hall (across the stage).
 Items on our agenda will include Resilience, Roads, the Rally and the Repowering of Cruach Mhor Windfarm.
 All are welcome!

 We will be following our standing agenda and the draft minutes are available here